Dhanush-git/Gogoanime-API/README.md

 # gogoanime-API
-This is a personal project that I am working on... work in progress 👷‍♂️
+This is a personal project that I am working on it is a simple api for scrapping gogoanime.so